lopezrunco/hashcracker/readme.md

 - [X] **Error Handling**: Handles errors such as invalid hash format, missing or empty dictionary file, and file read errors.

 - [ ] **Performance Improvement**:
-  - Instead of printing "Password not found in dictionary." for each password, print it only once at the end if the password isn't found.
-Printing on every iteration can be slow and flood the console.
   - A more efficient search could involve parallelizing the hash cracking process using threads or multiprocessing to speed up the operation.

 - [ ] **Allow for Multiple Hash Types**: